Permutation inference with a finite number of heterogeneous clusters: Permutation inference with heterogenous symmetric variables

-In this section I show that classical permutation inference can be adjusted to test for the equality of means of two finite samples of independent heterogeneous normal variables.
-I also show that if this collection of variables describes the large sample distribution of a random vector of interest, then permutation inference remains approximately valid for that vector.
+In this section I show that classical permutation inference can be adjusted to test for the equality of location of two finite samples of independent symmetric variables with heterogeneous scales.
+The discussion focuses on heterogeneous normal variables but several of the results apply more generally.